vincentserpoul/funicular/README.md

 2. Save an immutable local backup (apkovl.tar.gz)
 3. Burn your sdcard and run in memory on your SBC

+## Requirements

+- Linux (only linux is supported for now)
+- Docker: funicular runs a container buildt by another project, (alpine-diskless-headless)[https://github.com/vincentserpoul/alpine-diskless-headless]

 ## Provisioners

 We used a narrow concept of [packer provisioners](https://www.packer.io/docs/provisioners/shell-local/), by only allowing a shell-local configuration in order to simplify the configurations.